Raatchasi: Production

 Raatchasi is the debut movie for the director Syed Gowthamraj.
 Cinematography is handled by Gokul Benoy, editing by Philomin Raj and music is composed by Sean Roldan.
 Jyothika is playing the role of headmistress of a Government school.

 Release

 Initially the producers announced that this movie would be released in June 2019, later they confirmed that the movie will be released on 5 July 2019.

-The film was dubbed and released in Hindi as Madam Geeta Rani in 2020 by Goldmines Telefilms and received well on YouTube, garnering over 180 million views within nine months.
+The film was dubbed and released in Hindi as Madam Geeta Rani in 2020 by Goldmines Telefilms.

 Music

-The soundtrack, composed by Sean Roldan, released on 20 June 2019 and features 5 songs.
-The lyrics were penned by Yugabharathi, Thanikodi, Sean Roldan and Sy.
-Gowthamraj.
+The soundtrack of Raatchasi was composed by Sean Roldan and released on 20 June 2019.
+The album features 5 songs with lyrics penned by Yugabharathi, Thanikodi, Sean Roldan, and Syed Gowthamraj.